rjwut/advent/README.md

   - My general rule of thumb is that any solution that runs in less than a second on my machine probably doesn't need to be sped up, unless it's a really low-hanging fruit.
   - If a solution runs in less than five seconds, I'm usually happy with that, but if I see a way to speed it up that doesn't add much in the way of complexity, I'll probably do it.
   - If a solution takes at least five seconds to run, I will definitely spend some time considering how to speed it up, and will be more willing to accept increased complexity as a tradeoff.
 However, I will still consider it acceptable if I don't think of a good way to improve it.
-  - If a solution takes at least 15 second to run, I consider that to mean that my solution is unacceptably "brute force" and that I may need to completely reconsider my approach.
+  - If a solution takes at least 15 seconds to run, I consider that to mean that my solution is unacceptably "brute force" and that I may need to completely reconsider my approach.
 However, some of them are really hard and in some cases I've relucatantly left them alone as long as they produce the correct answer.
-  - All solutions that take at least five seconds to run are listed in the **TODO** section below.
+  - All solutions that take at least five seconds to run on my machine are listed in the **TODO** section below.
 - I refactor code as needed to improve readability and testability.
 - I add documentation.
 The comments for each day's module will describe the solution algorithm.
 In more complicated cases, I may divide that description up across the documentation for the various functions in the solution, but in that case the main documentation for the module will always describe where to look for the details.
 - Somtimes I'll identify some piece of code as being useful across multiple puzzles and refactor it into a separate module.